raayan/raayanpillai.com/_posts/2019-09-02-schiit-stack.md

 #### Features
 The Modi offers three digital input sources: USB (which I use), Toslink SPDIF (optical) and Coaxial SPDIF (coax).
 When using USB you don't need to provide power separately.
-If you use optical or coax you need to provide power through a similar micro-USB input.
+If you use optical or coax, you need to provide power through a similar micro-USB input.
 There are a pair of RCA outputs on the back as well.
-On the front there is a switch to specify which input source you're using and white LED for power.
+On the front, there is a switch to specify which input source you're using and a white LED for power.

 ## The Magni (Headphone Amp)
 Now to the middle, we have the [Schiit Magni](https://www.schiit.com/products/magni-1), a headphone amplifier.
 It's similarly reasonably priced at $99.
 To be honest, I rarely use my headphones (perks of your roommates being your close pals).
-One the off occasion that I do use them my amplifier is *way* to far away from my desk to plug my headphones into the onboard headphone amplifier there.
+On the off occasion that I do use them my amplifier is *way* too far away from my desk to plug my headphones into the onboard headphone amplifier there.
 I also figured that if I ever switch amps to something that doesn't provide a headphone out I'd lose the ability to use them.
 This headphone amplifier powers my Beyerdynamic DT 990 PRO 250 ohm headphones properly.
 The listening experience on this, compared to the afterthought-headphone-amp on the Yamaha R-S202, seems to be superior.